muthash/GoodReadsAPI/README.md

 ### Env

-Create a .env file in your Weconnect-api  root directory and add
+Create a .env file in your root directory and add
 ```
 source venv/bin/activate
 export FLASK_APP="run.py"